Care at Home

 Obviously when you have to travel to care, this makes things harder for you, as it makes it more difficult to fit some of your own work in between your caring duties which you would do if you were caring for your relative in your own home.

-Where circumstances allow, many people convert or build an annexe to their home for their relative to move into.
+Where circumstances allow, many people provide Care at Home by converting or building an annexe to their home for their relative to move into.
 This solution has many advantages, in that the person can retain their independence but have help nearby when it is needed.

 It also enables your relative to see and be part of the family and, if you have children, to take part in their lives.
 This is a benefit to them too as, with increasing job mobility, too many children grow up having very little experience of older people and their needs, as their grandparents often live miles away.

-Finally, caring for an elderly relative and handling your own responsibilities is not an easy task and it is very important that you look after your own health too.
+Finally, providing care at home and handling your own responsibilities is not an easy task and it is very important that you look after your own health too.
 Ensure that you investigate sources of help, take any that is offered and, if there are other members of the family that they take their share of the responsibility too.

 Lasting Power of Attorney and Making a Will